poblouin/google-drive-ruby/README.md

 # google-drive-ruby [![Build Status](https://travis-ci.org/gimite/google-drive-ruby.svg?branch=master)](https://travis-ci.org/gimite/google-drive-ruby)

+NOTE: Until this [PR](https://github.com/gimite/google-drive-ruby/pull/433) is merged, this fork unlocks the dependencies to allow the library to work with Faraday > 2.x.

 This is a Ruby library to read/write files/spreadsheets in Google Drive/Docs.

 NOTE: This is NOT a library to create Google Drive App.